 MANAGEMENT DISCUSSION AND ANALYSIS

 Macro Economic Scenario Global Perspective

-Scheduled Commercial Banks (SCBs) Investment in Govt. and other approvedsecurities stood at Rs.2006038 crore as at Mar.22, 2013 as compared to Rs.1737787 croreregistering a growth of 15.44 per cent.
+Scheduled Commercial Banks (SCBs) Investment in Govt. and other approvedsecurities stood at Rs 22217 billion as at March 21, 2014 registering a y-o-y growth of10.7 per cent.

 External Sector Growth

 The cumulative value of Exports for the period April-March 2013-14, in US dollar termswas USD 312355.45 million as against USD 300400.69 million for April-March 2012-13registering a y-o-y growth of 3.98%.
 Whereas the cumulative value of Imports for theperiod April-March 2013-14, in US dollar terms was USD 450949.04 million as against USD490736.66 million for April-March 2012-13 registering a decline of 8.11% on y-o-y basis.

 Oil imports during April-March 2013-14 were valued at USD 167624.6 million which was2.2 per cent higher than USD 164040.6 million during April-March 2012-13.
 While non-oilimports during April-March 2013-14 were valued at USD 283324.4 million which was 13.3 percent lower than USD 326696.1 million during April-March 2012-13.